If you're looking for exciting dog enrichment ideas for your pooch, then these top tips and inspiring activities are sure to do the trick.

 Coming up with new ways to satisfy a canine's eager mind can be challenging, but the good news is it doesn't have to cost the earth to pull off.
 In fact, many can be achieved with good quality dog toys you have already in the home.

 It's likely you already know how important canine enrichment is for our dogs.
 ‘Enrichment’ means improving an animal’s environment to make it more interesting.
-It’s something that’s done in zoos, on farms, and even in homes – and it’s likely you’re doing some of these things without realizing.
+It’s something that’s done in zoos, on farms, and even in homes – you may even be doing some of these things without realizing.

 1. Increase playtime